getmaxun/maxun_docs/docs/robot/search/introduction.md

 - All links found on the page
 - HTTP status code

-## Search Provider

-Search robots currently use **DuckDuckGo** as the search provider.
-DuckDuckGo offers privacy-focused search results without tracking or personalization.

 ## ✅ When to Use Search Robots

 1. You need to gather information from multiple sources on a topic